DocuMentorApps/OfflineDocumentation/Design/UseCases.md

 * UC5: Modify note
   * Business requirement: BR2
   * Actor: caregiver
   * Flow: Caregiver can retype their note then press 'modify note' for the new note to be saved.
+This option is only visible  to the client within two         hours of clocking out.
   * Why it's a use case: If the caregiver makes a mistake, or thinks of adding more to the note later on, then they should be able to modify it.